Nepenthes dubia

-Nepenthes dubia /nᵻˈpɛnθiːz ˈduːbiə/ is a tropical pitcher plant endemic to the Indonesian island of Sumatra, where it grows at an altitude of 1,600–2,700 m above sea level.
+Nepenthes dubia /nᵻˈpɛnθiːz ˈduːbiə/ is a tropical pitcher plant endemic to the Indonesian island of Sumatra, where it grows at an elevation of 1,600–2,700 m above sea level.
 The specific epithet dubia is the Latin word for "doubtful".

 Botanical history

-Nepenthes dubia was first collected on May 29, 1917 by H. A. B. Bünnemeijer on Mount Talakmau, at an altitude of around 1900 m above sea level.
+Nepenthes dubia was first collected on May 29, 1917 by H. A. B. Bünnemeijer on Mount Talakmau, at an elevation of around 1900 m above sea level.
 Eleven years later, B. H. Danser formally described N. dubia in his seminal monograph "The Nepenthaceae of the Netherlands Indies".
 Danser noted similarities between N. dubia and the closely related N. inermis and suggested that it might represent a natural hybrid involving this species.
 He wrote:

 N. dubia strongly resembles the striking N. inermis, but the difference is too large to unite these two species.
 N. inermis, like N. Lowii has only a rudiment of a peristome.
 N. dubia has a broad and flat one.
 There are, however, also differences in the other parts: the pitchers are less widely infundibuliform and the lid is not so narrow as in N. inermis.
 Perhaps N. dubia is a hybrid of N. inermis and another species with normal peristome and in that case N. Bongso could be the other parent species, the more so as the vegetative parts of N. inermis, N. dubia and N. Bongso are very similar, and between the other species of the gymnamphora-group intermediate forms often occur.

 Danser based his description on the specimen collected in 1917, Bünnemeijer 938.
 It consists of a portion of a climbing stem with upper pitchers.
 The specimen is deposited at the Bogor Botanical Gardens (formerly the Herbarium of the Buitenzorg Botanic Gardens) in Java and Herbarium Lugduno-Batavum in Leiden, Netherlands.
 Bünnemeijer 938 was later designated as the lectotype of N. dubia by Matthew Jebb and Martin Cheek.